ejgallego/interval/README.md

   - `i_prec (p:positive)`

-    Set the precision of the floating-point computations.
-Default precision is 30 bits.
+    Set the precision used to emulate floating-point computations.
+If this parameter is not specified, the tactics perform computations using machine floating-point numbers, when available.
+Otherwise, the tactic defaults to using `i_prec 53`.
+Note that, in some corner cases, the tactics might fail when using native numbers, despite the goals being provable using a 53-bit emulation.

   - `i_native_compute`

-    Instruct the tactics to perform computations using `native_compute` instead of `vm_compute`.
+    Perform computations using `native_compute` instead of `vm_compute`.
     This greatly increases the startup time of the tactics, but makes the computations faster.
 This is useful only for computationally-intensive proofs.

   - `i_bisect (x:R)`